laserswald/pre-srfi-generic-procedures/README.md

 Specification
 -------------

-### Predicates and specialization
+### Hierarchies

-In order to have a useful ordering for methods, there must be an established ordering of predicates which designate types.
+In order to have a useful ordering for methods, there must be an established ordering of predicates which designate types, which we will call a _predicate hierarchy_, or just a _hierarchy_ for short.
 We say a predicate specializes another predicate when methods that are defined on the first predicate should be given higher priority than methods defined on the second.

-### Hierarchies
+A hierarchy is a disjoint type, as if it were made by

 `register-predicate! <pred> <parent-pred> [<hierarchy>]`